ai alignment

 - Value Learning: Value learning seeks to teach AI systems human values directly by learning from examples of what humans consider desirable behavior.
 This method aims to help AI systems understand human moral frameworks and incorporate them into decision-making processes.

-- Cooperative Inverse Reinforcement Learning (CIRL): CIRL focuses on creating systems where AI and humans collaborate to learn the correct objective function.
+- Cooperative Inverse Reinforcement Learning: CIRL focuses on creating systems where AI and humans collaborate to learn the correct objective function.
 The AI tries to learn the preferences of the human through interaction, with the ultimate goal of aligning its actions with human values.

 - Scalable Oversight: This approach involves creating systems that allow humans to supervise and guide AI behavior at scale.
 This is critical for large, autonomous systems that may operate in real-time environments, where continuous human oversight is needed to correct potential misalignments.